xiekt1993/Portfolio/JailDashboard/README.md

 # Jail Population Management Real-time Dashboard
 ## Overview
-This dashboard visualizes racial distribution of population in correctional facilities in Champaign County，IL.
+This dashboard extract detention information from different data resources like updated web pages, excel digit records and pdf reports.
+This application visualizes racial distribution of population in correctional facilities in Champaign County，IL.
 It provides real-time numbers and interactive charts that allows users to
 1) have easier access to legal data on inmates who were held in county correctional facilities;
 2) get more insights on racial disparity in criminal justice system.
 ## Example